brugr9/Heartbeat53/README.md

 2022-07-19T00:57:22.763;599616485954551349;-746;56;631
 ```

+## 3.3.2.
+LSL Outlet

+While PIE, in app *Lab Recorder* push the Update-Button and check if the "UE_Heartbeat" stream gets listed (see figure 3.3.2.1.).

 ![Lab Recorder listing LSL Streams from Polar H10 as well as from Unreal Engine](Docs/LabRecorder_2.png)<br>
-*Figure 3.: Lab Recorder listing LSL Streams from Polar H10 as well as from Unreal Engine*
+*Figure 3.3.2.1.: Lab Recorder listing LSL Streams from Polar H10 as well as from Unreal Engine*

 <div style='page-break-after: always'></div>